Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Hanover

-Protecting pollinators is a key component of sustainable gardening in Hanover.
+Protecting pollinators is a key component of sustainable horticulture in Hanover.
 Incorporate native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval resources.
 Design gardens for diverse bloom periods and avoid double-petal cultivars, which offer less pollen.
-Refrain from using pesticides during bloom, and never apply neonicotinoids.
-Collaborate with the Massachusetts Audubon Society and local pollinator initiatives to enhance habitat connectivity and ecological health.
+Refrain from pesticide use during bloom, and never use neonicotinoids.
+Collaborate with organizations like Massachusetts Audubon Society and participate in local pollinator initiatives to enhance habitat connectivity and biodiversity.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Hanover

-• Chemical: only as a last resort Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
-For diagnostics, consult the UMass Extension Plant Diagnostic Lab.
-Regular deadheading, division every 3–5 years, fall cutback, and spring cleanup are essential for long-term garden health.
+Effective post-planting care is vital for garden longevity.
+The establishment period requires daily monitoring and intensive care for 3–4 weeks.
+Integrated Pest Management (IPM) should be practiced, starting with cultural controls (mulching, proper spacing), followed by mechanical (handpicking), biological (beneficial insects), and chemical methods only as a last resort.
+Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
+Utilize the UMass Extension Plant Diagnostic Lab for accurate diagnostics.
+Regular maintenance includes deadheading, division every 3–5 years, fall cutback, and spring cleanup.

 What Neighborhoods Do We Serve Throughout Hanover, MA?